NEBRASKA CHAPTER OF THE NATIONAL HEMOPHILIA FOUNDATION

 Did You Know?

-- Nearly 1,000 people in Nebraska have a bleeding disorder.
+Nearly 125 people in Nebraska have a hemophilia.
+It’s estimated that more than 10,000 people have some kind of bleeding disorder.

-- 1 in 5,000 male births are estimated to have hemophilia
+1 in 5,000 males are estimated to have hemophilia at birth.

 You Can Help

-- $100 provides one family a two day camping experience.
-At Family Camp, families are able to participate in traditional camp activities, such as canoeing, hiking, archery, water slides, zip lines, etc., as well as an infusion clinic for youth with bleeding disorders, and receive update information about new trends in treatment and services for families impacted by bleeding disorders.
-All with the supervision and guidance of trained nurses and staff.
+$125 helps support Family Camp, where families participate in traditional camp activities, such as canoeing, hiking, archery, water slides, zip lines as well as an infusion clinic for youth with bleeding disorders, all with the supervision and guidance of trained nurses and staff.
+They also receive updated information about new trends in treatment and services for families impacted by bleeding disorders.

 402-742-5663 | web site | 8031 W. Center Road, Suite 304 Omaha, NE 68124